 Day 23: Go on an urban hike (we had to save it for today, so we’re hiking around nearby neighborhoods later to look at Christmas lights)

 Day 24: TBD…I’m at work and it’s Jesse’s turn to pick!
 I won’t know until later.

 Anyway, as I mentioned last week, we made paleo rum balls for day seven of our little game.
 I promised I would share the recipe, so here you have it.
 It may or may not be too late to make these for Christmas, but there’s always New Year’s!
 This was my first attempt at making rum balls of any sort and I think it was my first time tasting some too.
-Jesse and I both enjoyed the strong rum flavor and slight sweetness of these rum balls.
-The rum definitely stands out, especially since these don’t bake at all.
+Jesse and I both enjoyed the strong rum flavor and slight sweetness.
+The rum definitely stands out, especially since these don’t bake at all (and really, rum balls shouldn’t be baked).
 I even thought about renaming these boozy balls instead!

 Happy Christmas Eve, everyone!